 - Reusable fabric bowl cover

-Which brings me to the next tip: at some point the fabric will become thicker and a regular size needle might break when trying to sew over those areas.
+Which brings me to the next tip: at some point the fabric will become thicker around the edges and a regular size needle might break when trying to sew over those seams.
 So better sew with a jeans/canvas needle from the very start.
 Just make sure its not too small or large for your particular type of fabric.
 Also please adjust the type of thread to the needle you use.
 I used and recommend cotton thread, synthetic or silk thread is a better fit to thinner fabrics.

 Need more Christmas ideas?

 - Simple Christmas stocking pattern